ichermak/Izi/README.md

 The particularities of this project are:

-* The usage of Powershell instead of Windows command, to ease the portability to Linux environement as the core version of Powershell, is now supported by Linux.
+* The usage of Powershell instead of Windows command, to ease the portability to Linux environement, as the core version of Powershell is now supported by Linux.
 * The usage of a cube for process return messages instead of logging them to the server log.
 The purpose is to be able to send messages back within PA user interfaces.

 # Global considerations